0kron/CodeWars-Solutions/README.md

 # Functionality Functions

-A repository to place a variety of functions/methods thay me be needed in later projects, they would not have any prourpose aside from being useful and to reduce possible programming time.
+A repository to place a variety of functions/methods that may be needed in later projects, they would not have any purpose aside from being useful and reducing possible programming time.

 ## Python
 The FuncPython folder contains: